dotnet/aspnetcore/docs/tooling-consolidation.md

 ### Build time

 A concern that has been voiced is that working in aspnetcore would be significantly slower than in aspnetcore-tooling given that the PR validation in aspnetcore takes longer.
 Note that this will only apply to the migrated projects.
+Given that reducing build times is a desirable but not an explicit objective of this operation, we will not be prioritizing optimizing for build time.

 ## Cost and schedules